ssarl2/painting_house/painting_house/README.md

 - [ ] Delete an user feature
   - [ ] When users of posts were deleted, it should still show the posts
 - [?]
 Change the way of seleting a profile image.
 Currently, it can select multiple images
-- [?]
-Make it free to organize the order of pictures when uploading
 - [ ] Load only a few posts and load more when it's scrolled down
 - [ ] Bug - If likes are pressed quickly, it will be updated as not expected
 - [ ] Bug - When commented or liked to a post, the picture index changes sometimes